 Being the last remaining unspoiled river estuary on the Swan Coastal Plain, there aren’t many things to do in Moore River Guilderton.
-However, this is its appeal and is a popular spot for day-trippers from Perth looking to get away from the city.
+However, this is its appeal and a popular spot for day-trippers from Perth looking to get away from the city.

 Families head to this small coastal town, where the estuary and ocean meet, for relaxation, swimming, fishing, surfing, and kayaking.

-Disclosure: This post may contain affiliate links (of which we use) so we may receive a small amount of commission if you buy something through them.
-As an Amazon Associate, I earn from qualifying purchases.
-You can read the full disclaimer here.
+This post may contain affiliate links (of companies I book through).
+This means I may receive a small commission if you book through them.
+You can read the disclaimer for more information.

-Things to do in Moore River Guilderton
+Top 10 Things to do in Moore River Guilderton

-Moore River
+1. Moore River

 Moore River, with a catchment area of 13,800 sq km and 193 m in length, enters the Indian Ocean at Guilderton.
 It was known to the Aboriginal people as Garban but was renamed in 1836 after expedition leader George Fletcher Moore.